eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-thing.md

 * Master data entity: a supplier of devices or a service provider for devices, an entity representing a city/region
 * Anything else - if it can be modeled and managed appropriately by the supported concepts/capabilities

-### Attributes

-Attributes describe the Thing in more detail and can be of any type.
-Attributes can also be used to find Things.
-Attributes are typically used to model rather static properties at the Thing level.
-Static means that the values do not change as frequently as property values of Features.

 ### Thing ID